Integrating Research Data into Official Statistics

 The United Nations National Quality Assurance Framework (UN NQAF) identifies quality dimensions applicable to official statistics including relevance, accuracy, reliability, timeliness, punctuality, accessibility, clarity, coherence, and comparability[29].
 When evaluating research data for ocean accounting, particular attention should be given to:

-Accessibility -- The ease with which data can be obtained and used.
-The UN NQAF emphasises that "accessibility refers to the physical conditions under which users can obtain data" and includes "the ease with which the existence of information can be ascertained, as well as the suitability of the form or medium through which the information can be accessed"[34].
+Accessibility—The ease with which data can be obtained and used.
+The UN NQAF emphasises that "accessibility refers to the physical conditions under which users can obtain data" and includes "the ease with which the existence of information can be ascertained, as well as the suitability of the form or medium through which the information can be accessed"[35].
 For research data, accessibility considerations include licensing restrictions, data format compatibility, and the existence of documented data access protocols.
-The FAIR principles (Findable, Accessible, Interoperable, Reusable) provide a complementary framework addressed in Section 3.4.1.
+The FAIR principles, defined in Section 3.4.1, provide a complementary framework for this dimension.

 3.3.2 Reproducibility, replicability, and scientific rigour